AAR Corp.: History

-AAR Corp was founded in 1951.
+The company was founded by Ira Allen Eichner in 1951, to supply radios and other equipment to the commercial aviation industry.
 I.A.
-Allen Industrial was incorporated in 1955, renamed Allen Aircraft Radio in 1962, and became AAR CORP. in 1970.
-The company was founded by Ira A. Eichner.
+Allen Industrial was incorporated in 1955, renamed Allen Aircraft Radio (AAR) in 1962, and became AAR CORP. in 1970.
 Also, in 1969, AAR began its aircraft maintenance business in Oklahoma City.
 In 1965, AAR expanded to Europe and opened a Singapore office in 1982.

 AAR organized its Aircraft Turbine Center, Inc. in 1979 after future CEO David P. Storch, Eichner's son-in-law, joined the company.